collapsed-stacks/atheism/questions/81/can-anyone-recommend-a-well-sourced-book-on-the-origins-of-christianity.md

 - posted by: [philip guy muir](https://stackexchange.com/users/-1/182-philip-guy-muir) on 2010-12-17
 - score: 1

-<p>I really enjoyed this book.
+I really enjoyed this book.
-Jesus: The Cold Case by Bryan Bruce - ISBN: 9781869791971</p>
+Jesus: The Cold Case by Bryan Bruce - ISBN: 9781869791971

-<p>Anyone else read this and what did you think?</p>
+Anyone else read this and what did you think?

 ## Answer 906